What your current audio is doing to the line item it doesn't appear on.

 100% incremental

-Mood Media and similar providers charge $50,000-$200,000/year for a 50-location chain.
-Long-term contracts, termination penalties, no measurement, no targeting beyond genre.
-Entuned builds original music for your specific customer profile and measures the result.
-Can your current provider tell you what the music contributed this quarter?
-That question alone probably eliminates them.
+Mood Media and similar catalogue providers charge multi-year contracts, with termination penalties, no measurement, and no targeting beyond genre tags.
+Entuned engineers original music for your specific customer and measures the result against your existing reporting infrastructure.
+One question eliminates most incumbents.
+What did the music contribute to store performance this quarter.

 Control Stores